mpayetta/statsd-newrelic-backend/README.md

         app_name: ['Your new relic app name here'],
         license_key: 'Your new relic license key here', }

-#### StatsD config.js file
-The last option is to add two new configuration properties to the StatsD config file: `newRelicLicense` and `newRelicApp`

-    {
-          port: ...,
-          backends: [ ... ],
-          newRelicLicense: 'YOUR_LICENSE_KEY_HERE',
-          newRelicApp: 'YOUR_APP_NAME_HERE'
-    }

-This method will use the environment variables configuration by setting them right before the New Relic agent is initialized.

 ### StatsD Backend
 There are a few configuration options for the backend.
 They must all be provided in the StatsD config.js file.